wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/plugin_installation.md

 1. Log in to the Plentymarkets system.

-2. From the main Plentymarkets page, go to `plugins` >> `plentyMarketplace`, which will use the Plentymarkets system's owner’s credentials to log you in on the plentyMarketplace website:
+2. From the main Plentymarkets page, go to `Plugins` >> `plentyMarketplace`, which will use the Plentymarkets system's owner’s credentials to log you in on the plentyMarketplace website:

     ![plentyMarketplace in menu](../../../images/en/menu_marketplace.png)